monishwar-reddy/CampusConnect-/README.md

 # 🎓 CampusConnect

 A comprehensive AI-powered platform that makes student life easier, smarter, and more fun.
-From AI moderation, auto-tagging, and summaries to a spooky dark UI, this is the ultimate campus community experience Try It: https://kiroween-bulletin.netlify.app/
+From AI moderation, auto-tagging, and summaries to a spooky dark UI, this is the ultimate campus community experience.

+**Try It:**
+https://kiroween-bulletin.netlify.app/

 ## ✨ Features